kishanpatel789/kp_data_dev_site/content/posts/017_PythonDecorators.md

 Me?
 I'm decorating functions.

-And let me tell ya... they're looking beautiful.
+And let me tell ya... they look beautiful.

-Today we're getting a Martha-Stewart-crash-course in Python decorators.
+Today we have a Martha-Stewart-crash-course in Python decorators.

 Grab your pumpkin-spiced whatever and enjoy the hay ride.

 ## Basics
-Let's get right to it: A decorator is a function that takes another function and returns a function.
+Let's get right to it: A decorator is a **function** that takes another **function** and returns a **function**.

 Whoa, whoa, whoa... let's break that down.
 We'll simplify by looking at two functions.